xuedong/machine-learning-summer-schools/README.md

 # machine-learning-summer-schools
 Curated materials for different machine learning related summer schools.

-Notation:
+`Notation`:
 - :link: - the source link
 - :book: - slides
 - :movie_camera: - lecture videos
 - :octocat: - tutorials

-**Disclaimer 1**: Some of the following repos do not contain exhaustive materials from the corresponding event due to space limit of GitHub, you may refer to the original :link: at the end of each event where I found those slides or other materials.
+`Disclaimer 1`: Some of the following repos do not contain exhaustive materials from the corresponding event due to space limit of GitHub, you may refer to the original :link: at the end of each event where I found those slides or other materials.

-**Disclaimer 2**: Also beware that some of the original links may expire as time goes by.
+`Disclaimer 2`: Also beware that some of the original links may expire as time goes by.

+`TODO List`:
+- [ ] Transylvanian Machine Learning Summer School 2018
+- [ ] Transylvanian Machine Learning Summer School 2019

 ## 2018